The San Jose Scale (Quadraspidiotus perniciosus) was described in California during the year 1880.

 Quadraspidiotus perniciosus description

-Probably, Quadraspidiotus perniciosus is plague plus destructive and virulent of cochineal.
+Probably, Quadraspidiotus perniciosus is plague plus destructive and virulent of black scale.
 Although winter oil treatments control this disease, these are not always done by farmers.
-The cochineal is fixed on branches, leaves and fruits of fruit trees, sucking the sap and drying branches and trees completely.
+The black scale is fixed on branches, leaves and fruits of fruit trees, sucking the sap and drying branches and trees completely.

 By feeding on fruits, the San Jose plague produces red spots on the skin that devalue the fruit.